Why is iron important to the body?

 Dietary iron takes two forms: heme (meat, poultry, and fish) and nonheme (beans, spinach, and fortified foods).
 Although nonheme iron is the more abundant form, the body more readily absorbs heme iron.
 Therefore you can increase iron absorption by consuming more heme iron.
 In addition, vitamin C helps to increase the amount of iron that your body absorbs; consuming foods or beverages rich in vitamin C at the same time that you are eating foods high in iron will boost iron absorption.
 Other compounds inhibit the absorption of iron, so you should avoid consuming foods or beverages containing these substances at the same time you are eating iron-rich foods.
 For example, for improved iron absorption, don’t drink coffee or tea during a meal or for one hour following a meal.
 Similarly, legumes and whole grains contain compounds that reduce iron absorption - so avoid consuming beans or whole grains with an iron-rich meal.

-The InsideTracker Fitness and Performance Plans measure ferritin and hemoglobin, two essential iron markers.
+InsideTracker's full iron panel in the Ultimate plan measures 11 related markers including ferritin and hemoglobin.
 Ferritin is the protein that binds iron for storage.
 Ferritin’s main function is to keep the levels of active iron in the body relatively constant by releasing or binding iron.
 If the body is low on iron, it can access iron stored in ferritin.
 If the body is high on iron, it can store potentially damaging excess iron within Ferritin.
 If your Ferritin is low, you should pay close attention to your iron levels.
 Hemoglobin is the iron-containing oxygen-transporter in red blood cells.
 Its primary function is to carry oxygen from the lungs to the muscles, brain, and digestive system where it releases the oxygen for cell use.
 Optimal levels of hemoglobin improve strength, increase endurance, and enhance overall aerobic performance.

 Why should you know more about your iron levels?

-InsideTracker added these four iron markers to the Ultimate panel because Ferritin and Hemoglobin alone cannot give you a comprehensive understanding of your iron status.
-Serum iron, transferrin saturation, TIBC, and UIBC all reveal information about iron in your blood.
-Changes in these markers can show early signs of iron deficiency or excess even when your Ferritin is optimal.
-With six iron-related markers, the Ultimate Plan gives you a deep dive into your iron status that can help you to optimize your iron levels and thus increase your energy and focus, improve your aerobic performance, and strengthen your immune system.
+Changes in these markers can show early signs of iron deficiency or excess even when your ferritin is optimal.
+With several iron-related markers, the Ultimate Plan gives you a deep dive into your iron status that can help you to optimize your iron levels and thus increase your energy and focus, improve your aerobic performance, and strengthen your immune system.
 To find out more about your iron status, sign up for the Ultimate Plan today.